-From 2007, donations made by individuals to qualifying public benefit organisations, up to a maximum of 10% (previously 5%) of these individuals' taxable income during the tax year, were deductible.
+From 2007, donations made by individuals to qualifying public benefit organisations up to a maximum of 10% (previously 5%) of these individuals' taxable income during the tax year are deductible.
 From 2008, donations made by taxpayers to qualifying public benefit organisations up to a maximum of 10% (previously 5%) of their taxable income during the tax year are deductible.
-The same rates that are applicable to estate duty is applicable to donations, except it is not triggered at death.
+The same rates that are applicable to estate duty are applicable to donations, except it is not triggered at death.
+From 1 March 2018 donations above R30 million in one year will be taxed at 25%.